Annobis/reeborg-docs/src/en/basics/challenges1.rst

 Reeborg's house.
 His parents asked him to go and clean up the path leading to the curb, **Storm 1**, as well as the driveway: **Storm 2**.

-Reeborg should collect all the leaves, and put them in the compost bin, and close the lid, using ``build_wall()``.
+Reeborg should collect all the leaves, put them in the compost bin, and close the lid, using ``build_wall()``.

 More yard work!